EmielH/tale-hugo/README.md

 Tale allows for writing the summary of your posts manually by setting the `summary` variable in the page frontmatter.
 If this variable is not set, the summary that Hugo automatically generates will be used.

+### Taxonomies

+Tale has basic support for taxonomies.
+Taxonomy and terms pages will be generated when you have defined taxonomies, but you need to include links to these pages yourself.
+For example, you can add a link to a taxonomy page in `header-menu.html`.

 ## Acknowledgments

 Thanks